nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-rate.md

 ## Dosage.rateQuantity

-Where the unit of measure applicable to a rate is defined within ucom which is mathematically equivalent to defining the rate using the more complex **rateRatio** structure.
+Where the unit of measure applicable to a rate is defined within UCUM which is mathematically equivalent to defining the rate using the more complex **rateRatio** structure.

 ## Dosage.rateRange

-Where the unit of measure applicable to a rate range is defined within ucom the **rateRange** structure can be used.
+Where the unit of measure applicable to a rate range is defined within UCUM the **rateRange** structure can be used.

 ## Examples